tere-valdivia/Curriculum/README.md

 # curriculum
-Personal curriculum for academic applications
+Personal curriculum for academic applications.

-Done with the [AwesomeCV](https://github.com/posquit0/Awesome-CV) template.
+In the future will be updated to the [AwesomeCV](https://github.com/posquit0/Awesome-CV) template.